-Server response time is the amount of time it takes for a server to process a web-browser command.
-It can fluctuate, depending on the type of hosting.
-For example, a shared host website may have a slower SRT during hours where there are many visitors on the web pages it stores.
+Server response time is the time it takes for a server to process a web browser command.
+It can fluctuate depending on the type of hosting.
+For example, a shared host website may have a slower SRT during hours when many visitors are on its stores’ web pages.

-Round trip time is the amount of time it takes for a browser request to communicate with the server and then return to the browser to complete the command.
-It does not include server response time but only the request delivery and return time.
+Round trip time is the time it takes for a browser request to communicate with the server and then return to the browser to complete the command.
+It does not include server response time but only the request delivery and returns time.

-Time to first byte is seen on hosting information frequently.
+Time to the first byte is seen on hosting information frequently.
 TTFB is the time it takes for the browsers to receive the first byte of data related to its previously sent request.
 It basically equals SRT + RTT.
-For prime website optimization, you want a low TTFB because it usually represents faster page loading.
+You want a low TTFB for prime website optimization because it usually represents faster page loading.
 Users like quick loading.
-You will see this reflected in your website traffic numbers and hopefully sales too.
+You will see this reflected in your website traffic numbers and, hopefully, sales.

-Server latency is the time the request is in transit between server and browser.
+Server latency is the time the request is in transit between the server and the browser.
 It is closely related to SRT.